unity-atoms/unity-atoms/docs/api/unityatoms.editor.md

 Internal static class holding predefined static `AtomType`s.

+### Variables

+#### `ALL_ATOM_TYPES`

+Containes all common atom types that are usually generated for a type.

 ---

+#### `DEPENDENCY_GRAPH`

+Graph explaining all the dependencies between Atoms.

+---

 ## `AtomEventReferenceDrawer`

 A custom property drawer for Event References.
-Makes it possible to choose between an Event, Variable or a Variable Instancer.
+Makes it possible to choose between an Event, Event Instancer, Variable or a Variable Instancer.

 ---